ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 proficiency-level: Intermediate
 ---

-In the previous article, we completed the last piece of the Ninja Api.
+In the previous article, we completed the last piece of the Ninja API.
-In this article we will glue all of these pieces together by:
+In this article, we will glue all of these pieces together by:

 - Creating integration tests to integrate the Ninja subsystem confidently
-- Connecting the Ninja Api to Azure Table Storage
+- Connecting the Ninja API to Azure Table Storage
 - Leveraging the new Asp.Net Core 2.0 default configuration<!--more-->

 [Skip the shared part](#integration-of-the-ninja)